search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-As a new business owner, you’ve likely heard of LLCs and corporations.
-But what about a disregarded entity?
+Most new business owners have heard of LLCs and corporations.
+But what about the term “disregarded entity?”
 It’s a taxation term that’s most often applied to an LLC with only one owner.
-Let’s discuss what a disregarded entity is and its pluses and minuses.
+This guide discusses what a disregarded entity is and its pluses and minuses.

 What is a disregarded entity?

 The disregarded entity definition comes from the IRC (Internal Revenue Code).
 It describes the tax filing method where the IRS “disregards” or ignores the entity for income tax purposes.
-The term “disregarded entity” refers to a tax classification instead of a business entity.
-You must create a disregarded tax entity (like an LLC) before you can receive disregarded entity tax treatment.
+The term “disregarded entity” refers to a tax classification instead of an entity type.
+A business owner must create a disregarded tax entity (like an LLC) before they can receive disregarded entity tax treatment.

 What is a disregarded entity for tax purposes?

 It’s important to remember that the IRS disregarded entity classification only applies to federal taxes.
-Your state’s Department of Revenue will tax your business under state law, which could require business income taxes, depending on your state.
+A business owner’s state Department of Revenue will tax the business under state law, which could require business income taxes, depending on the state.

 Who can be a disregarded entity?

-Only certain business structure options can be disregarded entities.
+Only certain business structure options can be classified as disregarded entities.
 Single-member LLCs are considered disregarded entities.
-Multi-member LLCs, S corps (please see our What is an S Corp? page), and partnerships don’t fall under this label.
+Multi-member LLCs, S corps (please see the What is an S Corp? page for more information), and partnerships don’t fall under this label.

 Single-Member LLCs